Skip to main content

 Acknowledgment: This work is part of the collaboration agreement between Sharjah Archaeology Authority and GDH for the digitization of the Cultural Heritage of the Emirate of Sharjah (UAE).
 We want to publicly thank the vision and determined drive of Dr. Sabah Abboud Jasim and Mr. Eisa Yousif.
 We also want to show our gratitude to all the SAA staff, especially to Miguel Ángel Núñez Villanueva.

-Large steatite lid with diagonal lines. from the site of Jebel al-Buhais, Sarjah, UAE.
-Iron Age 2 Period, 1000-600 BCE.
+Steatite lid bearing incised decoration from the Jebel al-Buhais site.
+The Iron Age 2 dated betwee 1000-600 BCE.
 Read More